Glasgow (Scottish Parliament electoral region): 2011–2026

-Eight of the constituencies are entirely within the Glasgow City council area.
+Eight of the constituencies were entirely within the Glasgow City council area.
 The Rutherglen constituency comprises the extreme north-western part of the South Lanarkshire council area which is part of the Greater Glasgow urban area.
-The South Lanarkshire area is otherwise divided between the Central Scotland and South of Scotland regions.
+The South Lanarkshire area was otherwise divided between the Central Scotland and South of Scotland regions.

 1999–2011

 In terms of first past the post constituencies the region included: